Empirical Analysis of Model Selection for Heterogeneous Causal Effect Estimation: Review of CATE Estimation

-Unlike the S-Learner the IPW learner does not depend on any outcome regression model, but requires estimating a model $\hat{\pi}_t$ of the propensity model ($\pi_{W}(X)$) and heavily depends on the approximation error of that model.
+Unlike the S-Learner, the IPW-Learner does not depend on any potential outcome regression model but heavily relies on the learned propensity model $\hat{\pi}_w$.
 Further, there are numerical stability issues if the true probability of a certain treatment is low, as then we are dividing by very small numbers.
-Hence, the IPW estimator can have very high variance.

-Doubly robust learning~\cite{foster2019orthogonal, kennedy2020optimal} overcomes these issues.
-It can be interpreted as a hybrid approach, where it first directly approximates the expected outcome function ($\hat{\mu}(x, w)$) like S-Learner, and then it debiases the estimate using the inverse propensity weighting based approach on the residual ($Y - \hat{\mu}(x, w)$), as shown below:
+Hence, the IPW-Learner can have very high variance, which can be overcome by doubly robust learning~\citep{foster2019orthogonal, kennedy2020optimal}.
+It can be interpreted as a hybrid approach, where it first directly approximates the potential outcomes ($\hat{\mu}(x, w)$) like S-Learner, and then it debiases the estimate using the IPW based approach on the residual ($y - \hat{\mu}(x, w)$), as shown below: